An Introduction to String Diagrams for Computer Scientists: Semantics

-Much like relations can be seen as jointly injective spans, \emph{i.e.} injective maps $R\hookrightarrow X\times Y$, corelations $C\from X\to Y$ are---dually---jointly \emph{surjective} cospans, \emph{i.e.} surjective maps $X+Y\twoheadrightarrow S$.
+Recall that relations can be seen as jointly injective spans, \emph{i.e.} injective maps $R\hookrightarrow X\times Y$.
+Dually, corelations $C\from X\to Y$ are jointly \emph{surjective} cospans, \emph{i.e.} surjective maps $X+Y\twoheadrightarrow S$.
 We have already seen that, given a span $A\rightarrow X\times Y$, one can extract a relation $R$ by factorising it into $A\twoheadrightarrow R\hookrightarrow X\times Y$, a surjective map followed by an injective map.
 Similarly, one can obtain a corelation from a cospan by keeping only the surjective map in the factorisation of the corresponding map $X+Y\to S$.
 As we have just seen, diagrammatically, this corresponds to removing isolated black dots.
-In category theory, the factorisation of $\Set$ maps into an surjective map followed by an injective one can be abstracted into a notion called a \emph{factorisation system}.
+In category theory, the factorisation of $\Set$ maps into a surjective map followed by an injective one can be abstracted into a notion called a \emph{factorisation system}.
 It turns out that corelations can be defined for different factorisation systems than the surjective-injective one.
-Moreover, they can be decorated with additional structure.
+Moreover, their apex can be decorated with additional structure.
 In fact, these two generalisations are so powerful that every hypergraph category can be constructed as a category of \emph{decorated corelations}~\cite{Fong16,fong2018decorated}. \end{example}

 \begin{example}[Linear maps, $\otimes$] The category $\fVect$ of finite-dimensional vector spaces (over some chosen field $\Field$) and linear maps is also a symmetric monoidal category, in at least two different ways.
 This example deals with the tensor product, while the next one considers the direct product.